IgniteUI/igniteui-xplat-docs/doc/en/components/spreadsheet-overview.md

 ---
 # $Platform$ Spreadsheet Overview

 The $Platform$ Spreadsheet  (Excel viewer) component is lightweight, feature-rich and supplied with all the necessary options for operating, visualizing, and editing all types of spreadsheet data – scientific, business, financial, and more.
 All the information can be presented in a tabular format that feels intuitive and easy to navigate across cells, panes, and worksheets.
-The spreadsheet is complemented by flexible Excel-like interface, detailed charts, and features such as activation, cell editing, conditional formatting, styling, selection, clipboard.
+The `Spreadsheet` is complemented by flexible Excel-like interface, detailed charts, and features such as activation, cell editing, conditional formatting, styling, selection, clipboard.

 ## $Platform$ Spreadsheet Example